remipichon/manifmaker/README.md

 It can lead the GUI to flickr.
 That is why it is probably better **to check everything BEFORE** database operations **if you need more than one database update** to perform one operation/action).

+<a id="production" name="production"></a>
+# Production
+Not yet implemented, it will be on another machine.

+use ENV ISPROD to prevent using inject-data in prod

+<a id="project" name="project"></a>
+# Project Management

+We are using the Github issues enhanced with [Zenhub product](https://www.zenhub.com/) which I recommend to install.

+Our specs are written in a GDoc, ask me if you want access to it.